 The inventor of this juicing method is Mark Brown.
 Mark is an organic farmer with a degree in viticulture and enology, the study of all aspects of wine and winemaking.
 He is a member of Gateway Garlic Urban Farm - a teaching farm in St Louis with a mission of bringing sustainability to the city while educating local residents in the art of growing food to feed themselves and others.
 Many of their DIY techniques are highlighted at the St Louis Garlic Festival held in mid June every year.

-Be sure to see our other posts at our Blog Index
+Be sure to see more information at our Gardening Article Index